willfurnass/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 .. include:: ../referenceinfo/TimeAllocationLimits.rst

 The time allocation limits will differ between job types and by cluster - a summary of these differences can be seen above.
-Time requirements are highly dependent on how many CPU cores your job is using - using more cores will drastically decrease the amount of time for processing - further details on CPU cores selection can be found in the `CPU cores allocation <#cpu-allocation-limits>`_ section.
+Time requirements are highly dependent on how many CPU cores your job is using - using more coresmay significantly decrease the amount of time the job spends running, depending on how optimally the software you are using supports parallelisation.
+Further details on CPU cores selection can be found in the `CPU cores allocation <#cpu-allocation-limits>`_ section.

 Determining time requirements using timing commands in your script